psychemedia/middle-english-romances/sir-orfeo.md

 For all his barons, earls, and lords.

 When they had come in solemn train,
-" My lords," he said, " all ye have seen ;
+" My lords," he said, " all ye have seen;
 Hear now: my steward I ordain
 To rule throughout my broad demesne.
 He shall be lord as I have been,